kubecost/docs/aws-service-account-thanos.md

-Creating a Thanos IAM policy
+Creating a Thanos IAM Policy
 ============================
 In order to create an AWS IAM policy for use with Thanos: